Anneal-path correction in flux qubits: Derivation of the CSFQ Hamiltonian

 \section{Derivation of the CSFQ Hamiltonian}

-In this section we give a detailed derivation of the CSFQ Hamiltonian [Eq.~(1) in the main text].
+In this section we give a detailed derivation of the CSFQ Hamiltonian of Eq.~\eqref{eq:H}.
 For clarity and completeness, we repeat some of the details given there.

-The capacitively shunted flux qubit (CSFQ) has two superconducting loops, each terminated with two junctions, shunted with a large capacitance (Fig.~\ref{fig:circ}).
-The $x$-loop is threaded with an external flux $\Phi_x=\Phi_0\varphi_x/2\pi$, which controls the height of the barrier in the double well potential.
-The larger $z$-loop is threaded with $\Phi_z=\Phi_0\varphi_z/2\pi$, which tilts the double-well potential.
+The capacitively shunted flux qubit (CSFQ) has two superconducting loops, each terminated with two junctions, shunted with a large capacitance (Fig.~\ref{fig:device}).
+The $x$-loop is threaded with an external flux $\Phi_x=\Phi_0\varphi_\text{x}/2\pi$, which controls the height of the barrier in the double well potential.
+The larger $z$-loop is threaded with $\Phi_z=\Phi_0\varphi_\text{z}/2\pi$, which tilts the double-well potential.
 In our experiment, the qubit is coupled to a dispersive readout resonator, and also has persistent-current readout that can measure the direction of the circulating current in the $z$-loop.
-The nodes $0$ and $1$ used for derivation of the Hamiltonian of this circuit are marked with filled circles in Fig.~\ref{fig:circ}.
+The nodes $1$ and $2$ used for derivation of the Hamiltonian of this circuit are marked with filled circles in Fig.~\ref{fig:device}.
+Here for simplicity we ignore the qubit's inductance in the Hamiltonian derivation, knowing that its contribution to the energy levels of the qubit is negligible.

 The capacitance matrix of the above circuit can be written as